NES Classic Edition Stock Updates

 NES Classic at Best Buy

-The Nintendo NES Classic was on sale online at bestbuy.com on Friday, March 10.
-Overall the $59.99 NES inventory lasted about 12 minutes.
-This means that the consumer electronics giant only received a small shipment.
+The Nintendo NES Classic was on sale online at bestbuy.com on Wednesday, March 29.

 NES Classic at ToysRUs Stores